CategoricalData/hydra/hydra-haskell/README.md

 It is a long-term goal for Hydra to generate its own source code into various languages, producing nearly-complete Hydra implementations in those languages.
-Both Haskell are fully supported as target languages, which means that all of Hydra's type and programs currently specified in the Haskell DSL are mapped correctly to both Haskell and Java.
+Both Haskell and Java are fully supported as target languages, which means that all of Hydra's types and programs currently specified in the Haskell DSL are mapped correctly to both Haskell and Java.
 Scala support, on the other hand, is partial and experimental at this time.

 You can generate Hydra's Haskell sources by first entering the GHCi REPL as above, then: